manavdakshini/InlineQuestions/questions/question-08.md

 ## Metadata
-Question Type : Multi Choice
+Question Type : Multiple Choice

 ## Question
 Which of the following are benefits of cloud computing?